SipanHovsep/MRI-open-course/mri-theory/intro/index.rst

 .. admonition:: Quote

-   “All models are wrong but some are useful”
+      “All models are wrong, but some are useful.”
+      -- George E. P. Box

 Stern-Gerlach Experiment